revilowaldow/BITC/Sessions/2024/11 03 - Session 34.md

 - Palantir

-Blink dog constellation is faded, power has waned Girallon is as strong as normal
+Blink dog constellation is faded, power has waned, perhaps a representation of dog prince Girallon is as strong as normal